Evaluator Guide · Phase-Aware Reading Order

 The central evaluator question is simple.

-If one person, under these constraints, built this much documented work across this many layers, is the correct response skepticism about formatting and public-shell perfection — or serious analysis of rarity, depth, proof, and reconstruction cost?
+If one human founder, under these constraints, formed this much mapped work across this many layers, is the correct response skepticism about formatting and public-shell perfection — or serious analysis of rarity, depth, evidence, and reconstruction cost?

-Read this like a public pitch deck placed on top of a much deeper archive.
+Read this like a public evaluator guide placed on top of a deeper evidence archive.
 Judge the substance first, the shell second, and the surface formatting last.

 How To Read The Site